 Common melanomas appear as a new spot or as an existing spot, freckle or mole that changes colour, size or shape.
 They are usually flat with an irregular, smudgy outline and are often more than one colour.
 Even mild sunburn and tanning can contribute to skin cell damage that can lead to melanoma.

-Nodular melanoma is a highly dangerous form of melanoma that looks different from common melanomas – they are raised from the start and even in colour (often red or pink and some are brown or black).
+Nodular melanoma is a highly dangerous form of melanoma that looks different from common melanomas – they are raised from the start and are even in colour (often red or pink and some are brown or black).
 This type of melanoma grows quickly and can be life threatening if not detected and removed quickly.

 Prevention of skin cancer

-The SunSmart UV Alert indicates when the UV is forecast to be 3 or above and provides daily sun protection times as a guide for when you do and don’t need sun protection.
+The SunSmart UV Alert indicates when the UV is forecast to be 3 or higher and provides daily sun protection times as a guide for when you do and don’t need sun protection.
 This is available as a free SunSmart app, or online at SunSmart or the Bureau of Meteorology, in the weather section of newspapers, or as a free website widget.

 Check the sun protection times each day and during those times use the five SunSmart measures of: